Symmetric multiprocessing: Alternatives

 SMP uses a single shared system bus that represents one of the earliest styles of multiprocessor machine architectures, typically used for building smaller computers with up to 8 processors.

 Larger computer systems might use newer architectures such as NUMA (Non-Uniform Memory Access), which dedicates different memory banks to different processors.
 In a NUMA architecture, processors may access local memory quickly and remote memory more slowly.
 This can dramatically improve memory throughput as long as the data are localized to specific processes (and thus processors).
 On the downside, NUMA makes the cost of moving data from one processor to another, as in workload balancing, more expensive.
 The benefits of NUMA are limited to particular workloads, notably on servers where the data are often associated strongly with certain tasks or users.

 Finally, there is computer clustered multiprocessing (such as Beowulf), in which not all memory is available to all processors.
 Clustering techniques are used fairly extensively to build very large supercomputers.

 Variable SMP

 Variable Symmetric Multiprocessing (vSMP) is a specific mobile use case technology initiated by NVIDIA.
 This technology includes an extra fifth core in a quad-core device, called the Companion core, built specifically for executing tasks at a lower frequency during mobile active standby mode, video playback, and music playback.

 Project Kal-El (Tegra 3), patented by NVIDIA, was the first SoC (System on Chip) to implement this new vSMP technology.
-This technology not only reduces mobile power consumption during active standby state, but also maximizes quad core performance during active usage for intensive mobile applications.
+This technology reduces mobile power consumption during active standby state, and also maximizes quad core performance during active usage for intensive mobile applications.
 Overall this technology addresses the need for increase in battery life performance during active and standby usage by reducing the power consumption in mobile processors.

-Unlike current SMP architectures, the vSMP Companion core is OS transparent meaning that the operating system and the running applications are totally unaware of this extra core but are still able to take advantage of it.
-Some of the advantages of the vSMP architecture includes cache coherency, OS efficiency, and power optimization.
-The advantages for this architecture are explained below:

-Cache coherency: There are no consequences for synchronizing caches between cores running at different frequencies since vSMP does not allow the companion core and the main cores to run simultaneously.

-OS efficiency: It is inefficient when multiple CPU cores are run at different asynchronous frequencies because this could lead to possible scheduling issues.
-With vSMP, the active CPU cores will run at similar frequencies to optimize OS scheduling.

-Power optimization: In asynchronous clocking based architecture, each core is on a different power plane to handle voltage adjustments for different operating frequencies.
-The result of this could impact performance. vSMP technology is able to dynamically enable and disable certain cores for active and standby usage, reducing overall power consumption.

-These advantages lead the vSMP architecture to considerably benefit over other architectures using asynchronous clocking technologies.